siran/writing/books/A New Arithmetic/A New Arithmetic - 002a Pythagorean Addition and Angles.md

 So Pythagoras is not outside the new arithmetic.

-It is what standard arithmetic looks like when the inner values meet at right angle.
+It is what standard arithmetic looks like when the inner states meet at right angle.